-Outputs from the work included a broadcast quality 12 minute documentary (two minute edit below), celebrating the energy of fandom and revealing exactly what makes fan communities tick.
+Outputs from the work included a broadcast quality 12 minute documentary, celebrating the energy of fandom and revealing exactly what makes fan communities tick.

 In Paris in November 2015, Future Fan won the prestigious Peter Cooper best paper award at ESOMAR’s global conference.